Thnderbread/VODSkipper/README.md

 - popup/ - popup UI
 - background/ - Background script/Service worker
-- content-script/ - extension functionality (skipping)
+- content-script/ - extension functionality (actually skipping)

 If you have any questions, feel free to open an issue.